i-Naji/emoji_keyboard/example/README.md

-# emoji_keyboard_example
+# flutter_emoji_keyboard

-Demonstrates how to use the emoji_keyboard package.
+Demonstrates how to use the flutter_emoji_keyboard package.

 ## Getting Started